 Fraud Alerts

-We are aware of fraudulent activities by individuals or organizations falsely claiming to be representatives of Li Think.
-These scams can include fake websites, social media accounts, emails, or SMS messages that use the Li Think name or logo without authorization.
+We are aware of fraudulent activities by individuals or organizations falsely claiming to represent Li Think.
+These scams may involve fake websites, social media accounts, emails, or SMS messages that use the Li Think name or logo without authorization.

-Emails from domains that are not associated with Li Think (e.g., @yahoo.com, @gmail.com) or from domains that resemble our official domain but do not match it (e.g., @Li Think).
-All legitimate Li Think email addresses end with @Li Think.de.
+Emails from domains not associated with Li Think (e.g. @yahoo.com, @gmail.com) or from domains that resemble our official domain but do not match it (e.g. @Li Think).
+All valid Lithink email addresses end with either @Li Think.de or @Li Think.com.

-Messages that appear official but ask you to transfer payments to a different, unverified account.
+Messages that appear official but ask you to transfer payments to another, unverified account.

 Suspicious emails or calls asking you to reply, click links, or open attachments.